amansawhney/user-directory-meteor/README.md

 --------------------------------------------------------------------------------

-- Need a place to store data
-- Need a way to generate this data
 - Must assume that we have thousands of entries and we only want to send a small subset to the client at any time.
 - Need a way to load more data when the user clicks the 'Load More' button